astrolovesdata/Projects/normalization-project/README.md

 ## Project Overview

-In this project, you will learn how to transform messy data into a clean, structured database using data normalization.
+In this project, you will learn how to transform messy data into a clean, structured database using **data normalization**.

 We will walk step by step through:

 - UNF (Unnormalized Form)
 - 1NF (First Normal Form)
 - 2NF (Second Normal Form)
 - 3NF (Third Normal Form)

-This tutorial focuses on understanding the logic behind normalization, not complex SQL techniques.
+This tutorial focuses on understanding the **logic behind normalization**, not complex SQL techniques.

----

-## Important Note (Real-World Design)

-The original dataset does NOT include:
-- CustomerID
-- ProductID

-These are introduced later as surrogate keys.

-### What are surrogate keys?

-Surrogate keys are artificial IDs used to uniquely identify records.

-They are used because:
-- Names can repeat (e.g., multiple "John Smith")
-- Text fields are inefficient for joins
-- IDs create cleaner and more reliable relationships

-This is standard practice in real-world database design.

 ---